tenkabuto/aphorisms/manuscript/chapter1.md

 > Budget an hour and it will require but a minute.
 > Budget a minute and it will require an hour.

+> Assume when you wish to be disappointed.

 ## Reading
 > Read the words, miss the sentence.